GregorTpk/AoC25/git_commands.md

 `git branch --set-upstream-to=origin/<branch> my_branch`.

-You can view the set upstream branch with
+You can view the set upstream branches with

 `git branch -vv`